-Open in a 8 months
+Open Closing in a 7 months

 Electric Vehicle Charging Infrastructure & Associated Services - LEVI Fund Portsmouth Partner Operator Concession Agreement - Preliminary Market Engagement